A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Conclusion and Future Work

-In this paper, we focus on providing a method to dynamic relay select and M2M RF interfaces setting simultaneously.
+In this paper, we focus on providing a method for jointly dynamic M2M RF interface setting and relay selection simultaneously.
 This allows the use of multiple RF interfaces in the network at the same time.
 Clearly, this in practice can also reduce transmission interference compared to situations where all data transmission is done on a single RF interface in various IoT applications.

 Thus, the Dynamic Optimal Relay Selection and RF interfaces Setting Algorithm (DORSA) were presented using the Hungarian algorithm.
 The mean results showed better performance of DORSA along with three RF interfaces in all scenarios compared to other algorithms.
 DORSA\_W-B-Z performed on average between 0.8-10\% in different scenarios better than other algorithms.
 The impact of using DORSA was most evident in the scenario where we saw a change in the number of machines, whether source or relay.